-Butterworth Train Station is located on the mainland, just three kilometres away from the popular tourist destination of Penang Island.
+Butterworth Train Station is located on the mainland in Penang state, just three kilometres away from the popular tourist destination of Penang Island.

 So if you want to catch a train to Penang Island, Butterworth is where you will be disembarking.